railsbridge-boston/railsbridge-boston/views/curriculum/getting_started.markdown

 <img src="/images/info.png"></img> If you have any problems, contact a TA immediately.

-Type this in the terminal
+You will type this in the terminal.
+But please read the explanations for each line below as you type them.

 ```text
 rails new suggestotron --skip-sprockets